PySimpleGUI/PySimpleGUI/readme.md

 3.0 We've come a long way baby!
 Time for a major revision bump.
 One reason is that the numbers started to confuse people  the latest release was 2.30, but some people read it as 2.3 and thought it went backwards.
 I kinda messed up the 2.x series of numbers, so why not start with a clean slate.
 A lot has happened anyway so it's well earned.

 One change that will set PySimpleGUI apart is the parlor trick of being able to move the window by clicking on it anywhere.
 This is turned on by default.
 It's not a common way to interact with windows.
 Normally you have to move using the titlebar.
 Not so with PySimpleGUI.
 Now you can drag using any part of the window.
-You will want to turn this off for windows with sliders.
+You will want to turn off for windows with sliders.
 This feature is enabled in the Window call.

 Related to the Grab Anywhere feature is the no_titlebar option, again found in the call to Window.
 Your window will be a spiffy, borderless window.
 It's a really interesting effect.
 Slight problem is that you do not have an icon on the taskbar with these types of windows, so if you don't supply a button to close the window, there's no way to close it other than task manager.